I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ns-wwan-_wwan_base_stations_info.md

 The size, in bytes, used for the buffer containing the GSM serving cell info, which is formatted as <a href="..\wwan\ns-wwan-_wwan_gsm_serving_cell_info.md">WWAN_GSM_SERVING_CELL_INFO</a>.

-`LTEMrlOffset`

-The offset in bytes, calculated from the beginning of this structure, to the buffer containing LTE measured results list.
-This member can be NULL when no LTE neighboring network is returned in the measurement report.

-`LTEMrlSize`

-The size, in bytes, of the buffer containing the LTE measured results list (MRL), which is formatted as <a href="..\wwan\ns-wwan-_wwan_lte_mrl.md">WWAN_LTE_MRL</a>.

-`LTEServingCellOffset`
+`UMTSServingCellOffset`

-The offset in bytes, calculated from the beginning of this structure, to the buffer containing the LTE serving cell information.
-This member can be NULL when the technology of serving cell is not LTE.
+The offset in bytes, calculated from the beginning of this structure, to the buffer containing the UMTS serving cell information.
+This member can be NULL when the technology of serving cell is not UMTS.

-`LTEServingCellSize`
+`UMTSServingCellSize`

-The size, in bytes, used for the buffer containing the LTE serving cell info, which is formatted as <a href="..\wwan\ns-wwan-_wwan_lte_serving_cell_info.md">WWAN_LTE_SERVING_CELL_INFO</a>.
+The size, in bytes, used for the buffer containing the UMTS serving cell info, which is formatted as <a href="..\wwan\ns-wwan-_wwan_umts_serving_cell_info.md">WWAN_UMTS_SERVING_CELL_INFO</a>.

-`SystemType`

-Indicates the system type (or types) for which serving cell information is valid.
-This member is a bitmask of one or more system types as defined in the <b>WwanDataClass</b> member of <a href="..\wwan\ns-wwan-_wwan_device_caps.md">WWAN_DEVICE_CAPS</a>.

-`TDSCDMAMrlOffset`

-The offset in bytes, calculated from the beginning of this structure, to the buffer containing TDSCDMA measured results list.
-This member can be NULL when no TDSCDMA neighboring network is returned in the measurement report.

-`TDSCDMAMrlSize`

-The size, in bytes, of the buffer containing the TDSCDMA measured results list (MRL), which is formatted as <a href="..\wwan\ns-wwan-_wwan_tdscdma_mrl.md">WWAN_TDSCDMA_MRL</a>.

 `TDSCDMAServingCellOffset`